Chris Wondolowski: 2016 Copa América Centenario

 Chris Wondolowski was selected as one of the final 23 players chosen for the Copa América Centenario to represent the United States.

 Personal life

 Chris is the brother of fellow professional soccer player Stephen Wondolowski.
 He is of half Native American descent through his mother (Janis Hoyt) who was born into the Kiowa tribe from Oklahoma, of which Chris himself is also a member.
 His tribal name Bau Daigh, pronounced "Bowe Dye", means "warrior coming over the hill".
-His paternal grandfather arrived in the United States at the age of seven with his family that originated from Warsaw, Poland.
+His paternal grandfather emigrated to the United States at the age of seven with his family that originated from Warsaw, Poland.
 He married his wife Lindsey in 2009, and their daughter Emersyn was born on December 23, 2013.
 Their second daughter Brynlee was born on March 10, 2016.

 In 2013, Wondolowski was named to the Division II 40th Anniversary Tribute Team, honoring his time spent at Chico State.